FOREX-Dollar slips on expectations for later Fed rate hike

 The Bank of Japan began its two-day policy meeting on Tuesday.
 Uncertainty as to whether the central bank would hold monetary policy steady or hint at expanding its stimulus program limited the yen’s gains against the dollar.

-“There is some segment of the market that is expecting some sort of easing measures from the BOJ soon,” said Win Thin, currency strategist at Brown Brothers Harriman in New York.
-“I don’t think anyone wants to really buy up the yen ahead of that.”
+“There’s definitely a school of thought that believes that the possibility that the Bank of Japan will ease tonight is slightly greater as a derivative of weaker U.S. economic data,” said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.

+Euro and Swiss franc gains against the dollar remained within recent trading ranges.
+Scalone of TJM said expectations that the Fed will not hike rates this year have reduced volatility.

-The Australian dollar was last up over 1 percent against the U.S. dollar at $0.7165, marking a more than two-week high after the Reserve Bank of Australia left interest rates unchanged.
+The Australian dollar was last up 0.55 percent against the U.S. dollar at $0.7125, near an earlier two-week high of $0.7139 after the Reserve Bank of Australia left interest rates unchanged.
 The central bank’s relaxed message on threats to growth also quelled speculation it would cut interest rates further this year.

-On Wall Street, the benchmark S&P 500 stock index was last down 0.33 percent.
-(Reporting by Sam Forgione; Additional reporting by Patrick Graham; Editing by Meredith Mazzilli and Diane Craft)
+On Wall Street, the benchmark S&P 500 stock index was last down 0.35 percent.
+(Reporting by Sam Forgione; Additional reporting by Patrick Graham; Editing by Meredith Mazzilli)